bobleesj/bobleesj.github.io/docs/source/essays.rst

 manufacturers emerged, and simultaneously desktop manufacturers further migrated to the 3.5-inch disk drive during performance oversupply of the 5-inch drive.
-While Seagate eventually attempted to allocate resources for the 3.5-inch drive in 1988, Christensen cites that by 1991 none of Seagate’s 3.5-inch products had been sold to portable/laptop/notebook computers.
+While Seagate eventually attempted to allocate resources for the 3.5-inch drive in 1988, Christensen cites that by 1991 none of Seagate's 3.5-inch products had been sold to portable/laptop/notebook computers.
 In 1997, Seagate reported a 550 million net loss in sales.

 Why do great companies fail?
-Christensen’s failure framework illustrates the process of how disruptive technology drives sustaining technology developed by incumbent firms in the mainstream market to fail.
+Christensen's failure framework illustrates the process of how disruptive technology drives sustaining technology developed by incumbent firms in the mainstream market to fail.
 Sustaining technology incrementally improves upon the performance measure demanded by the existing